DanieIPassos/wildBeast/README.md

 ![](./img/view-1.jpg)

-The website has 3 breakpoints, there are a breakpoint in 760px, 600px e 1200px.
+The website has 3 breakpoints, there are breakpoints in 760px, 600px e 1200px.

 This website adapts its contents according with your screen size.

-## Breakpoint of 1200px
+## 1200px Breakpoint
-It is a overview from an Ipad Pro that has 1024x1366px.
+This an overview from an Ipad Pro that has 1024x1366px.

 ![](./img/view-4.jpg)

-### Breakpoint of 760px
+### 760px Breakpoint
-Overview with 760x1024px, i have used the responsible tool of browser to see and screenshot it.
+Overview with 760x1024px, i used the responsible tool of browser to see and screenshot it.

 ![](./img/view-5.jpg)

-### Breakpoint of 600px
+### 600px Breakpoint
 It is a overview from a Surface Duo that has 540x720px.

 ![](./img/view-2.jpg) ![](./img/view-3.jpg)

-## What more that website has ?
+## What more the website has to offer ?
 Good question.
-This website count with information about average age, weight, family and emergence.
+This website counts with information about average age, weight, family and emergence.

 ![](./img/view-6.jpg)

-## How can i run that website?
+## How can I run this website?

 ```
 - Download this repository or clone it